programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/datatypes/datatypes.md

 ### Editor

-Use `Delete`{.button} or` Backspace`{.button} to change an owner.
+Use <code class="button">Delete</code> or<code class="button"> Backspace</code> to change an owner.
 A quick search opens.
 Each record has a *Owner*.
 When a record is created, the current user is always added to the *Owner*.
-If you use `Esc`{.button}, close the search result for the first time, and the original *Owner* will be restored the second time.
+If you use <code class="button">Esc</code>, close the search result for the first time, and the original *Owner* will be restored the second time.

 ![Owner Quick-Search](system/owner editor with search.png)